R0DR160HM/database/README.md

 }

 // The generated table will be entirely based on this definition,
-// and any change to the definition will create a different table.
+// and any change to the definition will casue a different table
+// to be created.
-// So make sure the type fits all your requirements before makint
+// So make sure the type fits all your requirements before making
 // a table out of it.
 const music_table_def = Music(name: "Music name", year: 0000)